Red Creative (Book)

-Chapter 2: The Creative Industries and the China Challenge
+Chapter 1: The Creative Industries and the China Challenge

-Chapter 3: Culture, Modernity and the Nation-State
+Chapter 2: Culture, Modernity and the Nation-State

-Chapter 4: Shanghai: Cultural Industries and Modernity
+Chapter 3: Shanghai: Cultural Industries and Modernity

-Chapter 5: Post-Reform China and Neoliberalism
+Chapter 4: Post-Reform China and Neo-liberalism

-Chapter 6: China as a Civilizational State
+Chapter 5: China as a Civilizational State

-Chapter 7: Shanghai: Creative City
+Chapter 6: Shanghai: Creative City

-Chapter 8: Reforming the Culture System
+Chapter 7: Reforming the Culture System

-Chapter 9: Creative Subjects
+Chapter 8: Creative Subjects